 Background: Smoking cessation has major immediate and long-term health benefits.
 However, ex-smokers' total lifetime health costs and continuing smokers' costs remain uncompared, and hence the economic savings of smoking cessation to society have not been determined.
 Methods: The economic effects of smoking cessation in a lifetime perspective have been examined by comparing the health costs of continuing smokers and ex-smokers by quantity of daily tobacco consumption, age, gender and disease group, while taking differences in life expectancy and the reductions in relative risks after cessation into account.
 Results: The total lifetime health cost savings of smoking cessation are highest at the younger ages.
 Although the economic savings vary with age at quitting, gender and quantity of daily tobacco consumption, all ex-smoking men and women who quits moking at the age of 35 to 55 years generate sizeable total lifetime cost savings.
-At older ages, the total lifetime health cost savings of smoking at the age of so years are 24800 €, 7600 €, and 17200 € in men, and 34100 €, 12200 €, and 21800 € in women, respectively.
-Conclusions: Lifetime health costs of smoking cessation are solutions in consult for a productivity costs.
+At older ages, the total lifetime health cost savings of smoking at the age of savings of smoking cessation are of little economic consequence to the society.
+The total, direct and productivity lifetime cost savings of smoking at the age of 35 years are 24800 €, 7600 €, and 17200 € in men, and 34100 €, 12200 €, and 21800 € in women, respectively.
+Conclusions: Lifetime health cost savings of smoking cessation are substantial at younger ages, in terms of both direct and productivity costs.